cosmosgame/save-the-world/content/articles/index.md

       - Jesus and Mohammed
       - Neo Confucianism
         - Japan
-        - Atilla goes from red to blue
+        - Genghis Khan goes from red to blue
       - Martin Luther King and Gandhi
     - Orange
       - Enlightenment